Cyril Féraud: Television career

-Spotted by the Française des Jeux, he presented the new Lotto formula live on France 2 in October 2008, which he hosted for three years.
+Féraud began his career as a television host in 2004 at the helm of children's programs Art Attack and the programming block Zapping Zone on Disney Channel.
+He provided French commentary for the Nickelodeon Kids' Choice Awards in 2008 and 2009, respectively with singers M. Pokora and Sliimy, on the local variant of Nickelodeon.
+Spotted by the national lottery operator Française des Jeux, he presented the new Loto draw live on France 2 in October 2008.
+He continued as a host of the draw for three years.

-Since October 26, 2009, he has hosted every afternoon from Monday to Friday on France 3 the game Slam, which combines quizzes and crosswords.
-During the first two years, the game tripled the audience of the time slot with 1.4 million viewers on average, quickly making Féraud one of the channel's flagship hosts.
+Since 26 October 2009, he has hosted the game show Slam, which combines quizzes and crossword puzzles, every weekday afternoon on France 3.
+During his first two years as host, the show tripled the audience of the time slot with 1.4 million viewers on average, quickly making Féraud one of the channel's flagship hosts.
 Since 1 March 2015, he has been in charge of Le Grand Slam, the weekly version of Slam in which the best candidates in the game compete each Sunday.
+On 27 April 2024, Féraud announced that he would be leaving both programmes later that year and would succeed comedian Jarry as host of Tout le monde veut prendre sa place on France 2.
+In June, it was announced that Théo Curin would take over as host.

-From 2010, France 3 entrusts him with the presentation of various programs for the first part of the evening: Le Tournoi d'orthographe (2010), Le Grand Bêtisier (2010), Le Grand Jeu (2011), 300 chœurs pour + de vie (2012).
-After being the spokesperson for France at the contest in 2011, he was co-commentator for three years on the Eurovision Song Contest live on France 3: 26 May 2012, with Mireille Dumas, live from Baku, Azerbaijan.
-18 May 2013, again with Dumas, live from Malmö, Sweden and on 10 May 2014, this time with Natasha St-Pier, in Copenhagen, Denmark.
+From 2010 onwards, France 3 entrusts him with the presentation of various prime time programs: Le Tournoi d'orthographe and Le Grand Bêtisier in 2010, Le Grand Jeu in 2011 and 300 chœurs pour + de vie in 2012.
+After being the voting spokesperson for France at the contest in 2011, he was co-commentator for the Eurovision Song Contest grand final for three years: on 26 May 2012, with Mireille Dumas from Baku, Azerbaijan, on 18 May 2013, again with Dumas, live from Malmö, Sweden and on 10 May 2014, this time with Natasha St-Pier, in Copenhagen, Denmark.
+In March 2022, he was a member of the jury to help select France's entry for the Eurovision Song Contest 2022.